thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 Changes since 1.5.0 RC3:
 - added experimental support for MySQL 4.1/5.0 databases
 - finished new default layout
-- fixed many minor bugs
+- fixed many, many minor bugs

 Known issues in phpMyFAQ 1.5.0:
-- some layout problems in IE6
+- some layout problems
 - some language files need an update
 - using UTF-8 will not work in the PDF files